ghomem/pandemic-toolkit/README.md

 Several other simulations are available in the [Viraly](https://github.com/ghomem/viraly) repository.

-If you would like to see how a public health dashboard with country-wide data should look like during an epidemic, you might want to have a look here:
+If you would like to see how a public health dashboard with country-wide data should look like during a managed epidemic, you might want to have a look here:

 https://coviz.io